alexisintech/README.md/README.md

 - teach others how to build full stack apps
 - manage communities, bc I believe the human purpose is connection

 Outside of tech, I'm a huge [music connoisseur](https://open.spotify.com/user/buddhalexis), with an affinity for electric guitars.
-I very much enjoy reading philosophy. <br>
-I made it out of a very adverse childhood, and as a woman of color with disabilities, I face many challenges.
-But in turn, I have gained fathomless empathy and I have an incredibly diverse perspective to share.
-You can see glimpses of this through my [twitter](https://twitter.com/alexisintech) or my [linkedin](https://linkedin.com/in/alexisintech).
-And there's a little bit more about me on my [portfolio](https://alexisin.tech).
+I love going to live music events with my rave fam.
+I also enjoy reading philosophy, cooking, and watching anime. <br>

 <!-- PROJECTS -->
 <!--